-It’s back to school season and whether your young scholars are excited, anxious, or wishing they had a few more weeks of summer break – there are lots of fellow students and exciting stories - to which they’ll relate.
+It’s back to school season.
+Whether your young scholars are excited, anxious, or wishing summer break would last indefinitely – there's a book to which they’ll relate.

 1) Places I Love to Go, by Wade Hudson,